natesampo/paint.c/reports/report.md

 As seen with our stretch goals, given more time there was many different ways we could have taken this project from additional tools, to canvas functions, to other functions that would draw it closer to more widely used programs like GIMP or Paint.<span></span>NET.
 Other additions could directly affect images like filters, bringing it closer still to industry standards like Photoshop.

-At the time of writing, we were currently working on implementing a saturation algorithm to accompany the existing slider as well as paint bucket implemented with recursion for efficiency.
-The saturation would have been a matter of research, while we were working around stack overflows due to recursion depth for the implementation of the paint bucket.

 **Jeremy:** I feel that I accomplished my learning goals reasonably well.
 I was able to work on some interesting optimization problems with the brush tool and canvas rendering.
 I would have liked to have had more time to implement extra features like shapes, distortions, and rotations, but it was beyond the scope of the project for our team in the amount of time we had.
 I did learn a lot about GTK and Cairo, which could be useful doing C projects in the future that require GUIs or graphics.

 **Nate:** I definitely worked on some interesting algorithms, and overall am a fan of the project we've created.
 Perhaps the most interesting problem I had to solve was the paint bucket tool.
 I first wrote a recursive approach to the problem, which worked for filling small sections of the canvas.
 However, when using this tool on large sections it would hit a max recursion depth and segfault.
-After this, I wrote a queue and iteratively added pixels to be filled into the queue.
-This was an interesting bit of problem solving and helped expand my understanding of C, and serves as a good example of my goals being fulfilled.
+Fixing this issue was an interesting bit of problem solving and helped expand my understanding of C, and serves as a good example of my goals being fulfilled.
 I did feel that my goal of nicely structured code was addressed at the beginning, with the creation of header files, a makefile, and generally good organization, but as the project came to a close the paint.c file grew large and unwieldy.

 **Ben:** I felt, given the parts of the project I worked on, I accomplished my learning goals, namely working with APIs.
 As the user interface is comprised entirely of GTK components, in addition to some of the backend like tool switching and starting new windows, working with existing functions, getting to understand GTK’s gobjects (gint, gchar, etc) and how to construct a larger framework from existing code definitely felt like I was meeting the goal I had in mind starting out this project.
 I would have liked to do a bit more with algorithms but still felt I got some use with them tangentially to the tool creation.